 Who can apply?

 Albertan small and medium-sized enterprises (1 to 499 employees and less than $50 million in gross revenues, Source: Industry Canada, Statistics Canada) are welcome to apply to the Alberta-Germany Collaboration Fund for Product Development and Commercialization.
 German partners can be small or medium-sized enterprises, as well as larger companies or independent research institutions.
-However, please note that only a German SME is eligible to apply to our German funding partner ZIM (“Zentrales Innovationsprogramm Mittelstand”).
+However, please not that there must be at least one german SME to apply to our German funding partner ZIM (“Zentrales Innovationsprogramm Mittelstand”), but research institutions and universities are also eligible for funding on the German side.
 All proposals to the program must involve an industry partner from each jurisdiction with an interest in commercialization.

 At present the maximum project contribution by GCCIR is 250,000 CAD, which would be granted to the Albertan applicant.
 The funding can be split between different projects, if approved.
 The Alberta company is expected to match GCCIR funding through cash and in-kind contributions to the project.
 Funding for the German partner will come from ZIM, following their parallel application process.
 Should the German company be too large to apply to ZIM, then the requirement for their participation in the project will be to match the funding contributed by GCCIR.
 All funding sources must be disclosed.